Did Jesus Die the Second Death?

 There is interesting evidence that Jesus’ saying “My God, my God, why hast thou forsaken me?” does not mean what is commonly thought.

 Jesus mentioned both the First and Second Deaths when He said:

 “And fear not them which kill the body [first death], but are not able to kill the soul [second death]: but rather fear him which is able to destroy both soul and body in hell.”
 (Matt 10:28)

 Christ made a distinction between the two deaths.
 The first in which only the body is destroyed and the second in which the body and soul is destroyed by him who has the power of death, that is the devil.
 (Heb 2:14)

 The word translated “soul” is the Greek word “psuche” which refers to the “mind, identity or individuality.”
 After His resurrection, He showed Himself to and was recognized by His disciples as the same Jesus they had known before:

 “Behold my hands and my feet, that it is I myself: handle me, and see; for a spirit hath not flesh and bones, as ye see me have.”
 (Luke 24:39)

+He was the same Jesus known by His disciples, the same individual as before His death.
 So, in summary, did Jesus die the Second Death? – the Biblical answer is “no.”

 Return to the Home Page